 “The overall consumer picture is lackluster -- still growing -- but not particularly strongly,” said Stephen Stanley, chief economist at Pierpont Securities LLC in Stamford, Connecticut.
 “The momentum in the economy has clearly waned.”

 A bright spot, auto purchases have held up as Americans replace aging vehicles.
 Cars and light trucks sold at a 14.1 million annual rate in June, up from May’s 13.7 million that was the weakest pace of the year, Ward’s Automotive Group data show.
 General Motors Co.
-(GM), Ford Motor Co. and Chrysler Group LLC reported sales that topped analysts’ estimates, helping the industry surpass projections and stay on pace for the best year since 2007.
+(GM:US), Ford Motor Co. and Chrysler Group LLC reported sales that topped analysts’ estimates, helping the industry surpass projections and stay on pace for the best year since 2007.

 “We’ve got just some tremendous opportunity in the back half of the year, so feel good about where we are,” Kurt McNeil, U.S. vice president of sales at General Motors, said during a July 3 conference call.
 “We still see headwinds, but at the end of the day we’re calling for moderate, gradual economic growth.”